Dynamic Journalism at Bond

 About the program

 The Bachelor of Journalism is recognised internationally for its quality and innovation, incorporating foundations in journalistic traditions with emerging media trends.
 Students are trained in news writing, broadcast reporting, photography, media rounds and industries, digital publication and design, media ethics and law.
 Students can undertake specialised subjects such as Foreign Correspondence; Fashion, Travel and Sport Writing; Multimedia Production; Photojournalism; Creative Non-Fiction and Fiction Writing; Social Media and Citizen Journalism.
 Bond is committed to maintaining strong industry ties, with many assessment tasks linked to real world publication outcomes including internet publications.
 Students will have the opportunity to report for local, national and international media outlets throughout their degree and can undertake internships in Australia or internationally in places like New York, Washington and London.
+Show less

 The Bachelor of Journalism allows students to find their creative side, while incorpoating journalists traditions with emerging media trends.
 With a varierty of Univeristy industry ties, students will be able to undertake assessment linked to real world publications.